-Creativity is a seed – an inborn and imperishable one, which can spread in manifold ways and can grow into extraordinary things.
-It’s like the tree inside the acorn – it makes everything possible.
-Everything.
+Creativity is a seed, an inborn and imperishable one, which can spread in manifold ways and can grow into extraordinary things.
+It is like the tree inside the acorn – it makes everything possible.
+Literally everything.

-“If you cut the acorn open, you won’t see a giant oak tree, but you know it’s there.”
+“If you cut the acorn open, you won’t see a giant oak tree, but you know it is there.”
 (Wayne Dyer)

-Creativity is your capacity to make innovative connections and free associations that others don’t do the way you do and to reinvent reality each time anew.
+Creativity is your ability to make innovative connections and free associations that others don’t the way you do, and to reinvent reality, each time anew.

-Creativity is also a means through which you can co-create reality — you and life itself working in tandem.
-I say co-create because you’re not alone on planet earth, but you’re a significant part of a global community of artists – creators in their own right and co-creators of a different world at the same time!
+Creativity is also a means by which you can co-create reality — you and life itself working in tandem.
+I say co-create because you’re not alone on planet Earth, but you’re an important member of a global community of artists who are both creators in their own right and co-creators of a different world.

-One of the things I like most about creativity is that it challenges conformism and the canonical recognition of empirical reality.
-It’s like a versatile lens that enables you to see up close, as well as far beyond appearances and the limits of your physical vision.
+One of the things I like most about creativity is that it challenges conformism and the conventional perception of empirical reality.
+It is like a versatile lens that enables you to see close up, as well as far beyond appearances and the limits of your physical vision.

-Creativity has tremendous power: it can pull you out of contingency and arbitrariness, and it can move you straight into meaningful action.
-Just think of it as a means for making a countless number of unique contributions to the ever-expanding universe!
+Creativity has tremendous power: it can lift you out of contingency and arbitrariness, and propel you towards meaningful action.
+Consider it a way to make an infinite number of unique contributions to the ever-expanding Universe.

-Furthermore, creativity is a spring of possibilities for every visual artist including you, which can fuel your artistic fire.
-Believe in it and follow its lead!
+Furthermore, for every visual artist including you, creativity is a wellspring of possibilities that can fuel your artistic fire.
+Trust it and follow its lead!

-Creativity usually works its way forward in small, sometimes unnoticeable steps, but once in a while it can occur in spurts or so-called “quantum leaps”.
-Either way, there’s no user manual, no plan, no standard pattern.
+Creativity usually works its way forward in small, sometimes imperceptible steps, but it can also occur in spurts or so-called “quantum leaps” on occasion.
+In any case, there’s no user manual, no blueprint, and no conventional pattern.

-“What mystery pervades a well! ” (E. Dickinson)
+“What mystery pervades a well! ” (Emily Dickinson)

 Can creativity be lost and found again?

-Once in a while, creativity may feel like it’s completely gone.
+Once in a while, it feels like your creativity has vanished.
 Why is that so?
 Because creativity is a fluctuating capacity of the brain.
-This is to say, your capacity to create depends on your physical and mental condition, which in its turn is joined to daily influences from various social, interpersonal, and emotional dynamics, to name just a few.
-So, yes, creativity can feel like it’s sometimes lost.
-This is absolutely normal and unquestionably human.
+That is to say, your capacity to create is determined by your physical and mental condition, which is subject to daily influences, such as social, interpersonal, and emotional dynamics, to mention a few.
+So, yeah, creativity might sometimes feel lost, and you might even hit artist block.
+This is completely normal and undeniably human.

-Without a doubt, you’re not always at the height of your creative potential, nor are you all the time in a creative mood (in fact, nobody is), but creativity is always there.
-Creativity is part of life itself in a daily motion.
-It swings but never vanishes.
+Without a doubt, you’re not constantly at the peak of your creative potential, nor are you always in a creative mood (nobody is, in fact), but creativity is always there.
+Creativity is part of everyday existence.
+It swings, but never goes away.
 It lies dormant until you act on it.
 Remember the acorn inside the oak tree?

-Creativity always gave me a feeling of wonder and a sense of purpose and adventure.
-I simply love this combination of meaningfulness and surprise, and this so positive feeling of awe that the gift of creativity awakens in me!
-I’m fascinated by the creative spark that each of us has!
+Creativity has always filled me with a sense of wonder, purpose and adventure.
+I adore the combination of meaningfulness and surprise, as well as the joyful sense of awe that the gift of creativity awakens in me.
+I’m simply fascinated by the creative spark that each of us has!

 What is creativity in art?

-I identify creativity in the visual arts (in short, creativity in art or artistic creativity) with the acquired ability to see like an artist and express oneself differently.
+I associate creativity in the visual arts, in short, creativity in art or artistic creativity, with the acquired ability to see like an artist and express oneself differently.

 What does it mean to see like an artist?

-Seeing like an artist is a way of seeing – an individual and unique one – like your entire Self.
-It means seeing the world from a personal angle that only you can have.
-It also means combining ordinary things into extra-ordinary hybrids, exploring new, alternative ways, and transforming empirical reality through close observation and regular practice.
+Seeing like an artist is a way of seeing – an individual and unique one – much like your entire Self.
+It is seeing the world from a personal angle that only you have.
+It is also changing ordinary things into extra-ordinary hybrids, exploring new, alternative ways, and transforming empirical reality via close observation and regular practice.

-Armstrong tells the remarkable story of a little ingenious rodent with enormous imagination and courage (the first living creature to ever land on the Moon before the Apollo 11 Mission!).
-This clever mouse presents his fellow mice with ground-breaking evidence: the moon is a huge stone sphere.
+Armstrong tells the remarkable story of a little ingenious rodent with enormous imagination and courage (the first living creature to ever land on the Moon prior to the Apollo 11 Mission!).
+The astute mouse provides ground-breaking evidence to his fellow mice: the moon is a huge stone sphere.
 A huge sphere made of stone?
-No, no, no, that can’t be so!
-The mice proclaim: the moon is one big piece of cheese!
+No way, that can’t be!
+The mice declare: the moon is one huge slice of cheese!

 Who’s right and who’s wrong?
-The mice see what they have learned to see, the artist sees something else, in this case, an ultimate reality.
-The sight of his fellow mice is limited to the confines of their knowledge and daily habits.
-The artist’s unique vision goes beyond; it breaks the boundaries of conventional perspective, and it reaches brand-new horizons.
+The mice see what they have been taught to see, whereas the artist sees something else, in this case, ultimate reality.
+The view of his fellow mice is confined to their knowledge and daily habits.
+The artist’s singular vision goes beyond; it pushes the bounds of conventional perspective and explores uncharted territory.

 How to express yourself differently

-This is what you can learn from Torben Kuhlmann’s hero: to be able to express yourself differently, you must unlearn your usual ways of making art (whatever they may be), walk off the beaten track, and explore alternative paths for your art; observe relentlessly and never give up; trust your creative Self.
+Unlearn your usual ways of making art (whatever they may be), wander off the beaten road, and explore alternative paths for your art.
+Observe relentlessly and never give up.
+And above all, trust your creative Self.

-You’ve always used brushes to make marks?
-Then try some wooden sticks instead.
-You’ve always liked to paint from nature?
-Then adopt a more abstract approach: focus on your marks, think and create without an end in mind, work with fewer materials and tools, and let yourself be surprised.
+You've always made marks with brushes?
+Instead, try some wooden sticks.
+You've always enjoyed painting from nature?
+Then take a more abstract approach: focus on your marks, think and create without an end in mind, use less materials and tools, and allow yourself to be surprised.

 Creativity and transformation

-Do you think that regular changes or shifts of vision won’t be possible or even necessary?
-Then you’re in store for one big surprise: routine kills your creativity.
-Because there’s no secure plan that creativity will ever stick to, and there’s no user manual that transformation will ever follow.
+Do you believe that regular shifts in perspective will be impossible or unnecessary?
+Then you're in for a rude awakening: routine kills creativity.
+Because there's no safe blueprint to which creativity will ever adhere, and no user manual, which transformation will ever follow.

-Creativity is non-conventional, anti-conformist, anti-canonical, unpredictable, and genuinely free.
+Creativity is unconventional, anti-conformist, anti-canonical, unpredictable, and truly liberating.
 That's the beauty of it.
-It’s pure energy in action, dynamic and versatile, intentional and purposeful.
-It knows no boundaries, but it’s not always at its height.
-Therefore, it requires from you full commitment and steady practice.
+It is pure energy in motion, dynamic and versatile, intentional and purposeful.
+It has no limits, although it is not constantly at its peak.
+Therefore, it requires from you full commitment and a steady practice.

-Think of R. Magritte’s Key to Dreams.
-This work evokes, essentially, that mystery: objects, and words, which are seemingly unrelated and call forth memories or feelings from the past, are being juxtaposed in unfamiliar ways.
-A shoe is associated with the word moon, a hat with snow, and so on.
-Immediate reality turns into a personal, unique world and vice versa, becoming thus one.
+Now, think of René Magritte’s Key to Dreams.
+This painting evokes, essentially, the mystery of transformation and transfiguration of the commonplace: seemingly unrelated objects and words that conjure memories or feelings from the past, are combined in unfamiliar and unexpected ways.
+A shoe is associated with the word moon, a hat with the word snow, and so on.
+Immediate reality turns into a personal, one-of-a-kind world and vice versa, becoming one.

 What is the role of creativity in art and life?

-As you would expect, my favourite is the vertical axis, because it’s on this bold, dynamic one that I experience creativity in art and action.
-To put it in the words of R. Backminster Fuller,
+My favourite, as you might assume, is the vertical axis, because it is on this bold, dynamic one that I experience creativity in art and action.
+To borrow a phrase from the amazing American architect Richard Backminster Fuller,

 “Vertical is to live — horizontal is to die”.

-Creativity can give your life a sense of verticality because it has the power to pull you out of the ordinary and the must-do and to raise you above trivialities into the love-do, which is your art-making process.
+Creativity may offer your life a sense of verticality because it has the power to lift you above the ordinary and must-do, and to propel you into the love-do, which, you guessed it, is your creative process!

-Creativity helps you disrupt conventions, walk new paths, and make free and unique associations between ideas, concepts, emotions, memories, symbols, imaginative forms, objects, and words that can be developed into the most satisfying, unique artworks.
-At the same time, creativity inspires you to use colours, tools, textures, and materials in unfamiliar ways, to explore their inherent qualities, and to express your unique Self originally.
+Creativity helps you disrupt conventions, forge new routes, and make free and unique associations between ideas, concepts, emotions, memories, symbols, imaginative forms, objects, and words that can be developed into the most fulfilling and original artworks.
+At the same time, creativity inspires you to use colours, tools, textures, and materials in unfamiliar ways, to explore their intrinsic qualities, and to express your unique Self in new ways.

-Find, transform, gift – these are, in my opinion, the 3 fundamental stages of any art-making process that you can read about in detail in my blog post entitled "What are the stages of the art-making process?
-Understanding the creative process in visual arts from concept to completion".
+Find, transform, gift are the 3 fundamental stages of any art-making process that you can read about in detail here.

 Art, creativity, and inspiration

-Art and creativity are intrinsically entwined.
-Creativity is an inborn seed in which infinity is paradoxically contained.
-Art is an amazing and unique expression of it.
+Art and creativity are are inextricably linked.
+Creativity is an inborn seed that paradoxically contains infinity.
+Art is a beautiful and one-of-a-kind manifestation of it.

-Like all seeds, creativity needs a bit of inspiration and lots of artistic practice to grow.
-Creativity must be actively and consciously taken care of, nourished, and increased.
-It needs to be trained, and it wants you to act on it.
-The trick is that it doesn’t just grow by itself, and it isn’t an exclusive privilege of a chosen few, but a spark (you may also call it a chance) planted in each of us from birth.
+Creativity, like all seeds, needs a little inspiration and a lot of artistic practice to thrive.
+Creativity must be actively and consciously nourished and increased.
+It requires training and expects you to use it.
+The trick is that it doesn't grow on its own, and it isn't an exclusive privilege of a select few, but rather a spark or chance embedded in each of us from birth.

-As for creativity's close relative called inspiration, it’s nothing else but your receptive response to a range of stimuli, such as forms, materials, colours, past or current experiences, and much more.
-One thing is sure: inspiration can be a stroke of a genius or a lightning discharge only for those who flirt with art but never truly engage with it for life.
+Inspiration, creativity's near relative, is nothing more than your receptive response to a variety of stimuli such as forms, materials, colours, past or current experiences, and much more.
+One thing is certain: inspiration can be a stroke of genius or a lightning bolt only for people who dabble in art, but never fully commit to it.

 A short recap